UPDATE: StreamIN/CheckIN is only available for students who are isolated due to a COVID-19 diagnosis.

 StreamIN/CheckIN will be implemented no later than Monday, September 27.
 After that date, teachers will begin to livestream no later than Day 3 of a student being paused, quarantined, or isolated.

 If the teacher is already streaming for another student, access may be available sooner.
 Teachers may choose to record sessions instead of livestreaming them.
-Please note that StreamIN/CheckIN will not be provided unless a student within a class has been paused, quarantined, or isolated due to COVID-19 exposure.
+Please note that StreamIN/CheckIN will not be provided unless a student within a class has been isolated due to COVID-19 diagnosis.
 These supports are NOT available to students who are absent from school for any other reason.

 StreamIN v.
 Concurrent Teaching